LouisCE/warrior-path/README.md

 - As a first-time visitor, I want to quickly understand what kinds of martial arts are taught here.
 - As a parent, I want to know if there are junior classes suitable for my child’s age.
 - As a returning user, I want to find coach profiles easily.
-- As a prospective student, I want to see clear pricing and know what to expect before joining.
+- As a potential student, I want to see clear pricing and know what to expect before joining.
-- As a user on mobile, I want everything to be scrollable and legible without pinching or zooming.
+- As a user on mobile, I want everything to be scrollable and legible without having to pinch or zoom.
-- As someone unfamiliar with martial arts, I want the tone to feel welcoming and non-intimidating.
+- As someone new to martial arts, I want the tone to feel welcoming and non-intimidating.
 - As an accessibility-conscious user, I want keyboard focus indicators and readable font contrast.
-- As a motivated learner, I want to sign up or express interest directly from the page.
+- As a motivated learner, I want an easy method to sign up.

 ## Value to Users